 The Town's budgets are adopted as required by the North Carolina General Statutes.
-An annual budget is adopted for the General Fund by July 1 of the fiscal year.
+An annual budget is adopted for the General Fund.
 All annual appropriations lapse at the fiscal-year end.
-The budget is prepared using the modified accrual basis of accounting, which is consistent with the accounting system used for presentation of financial statements.
+The budget is prepared using the modified accrual basis of accounting.
 Expenditures may not legally exceed appropriations at the departmental level.
 The board of commissioners must approve any revisions that alter total expenditures in any department.